neowutran/tera_statistics_analyser/README.md

 Analyse the logs recolted by Shinra meter and output some statistics

-Linux only due to some issue with the LZMA decompressor
+Linux only due to some issue with the LZMA decompressor: https://github.com/neowutran/tera_statistics_analyser/blob/master/src/main.rs#L258
+If someone know how to fix that

 # Usage
 ```sh